Veuillez sélectionner votre région et votre langue pour continuer :

-As such, our research team has cultivated and developed deep international sector expertise.
+As such, our research team has cultivated and developed deep international sector knowledge.
 We pursue knowledge and appreciation of global industry-shaping trends.
 We promote engagement with business managers to better understand corporate strategies and challenges.

 Our research team comprises professionals who are specialized by industry to ensure thorough knowledge of the sectors and economic regions they cover.
 Collectively, they speak a total of thirteen languages.
 They travel abroad to visit investee companies, meeting with management and touring facilities, with the goal of making the best portfolio investments wherever a security may trade.

-Mila Krassiouk, MBA, CFA
+Mila Krassiouk, MBA, CFA®*

 Senior Portfolio Manager, Partner

 When you buy shares listed on an exchange, the issuing company has met the financial requirements and is bound to report audited earnings on a regular basis according to strict standards.
 This may not necessarily guarantee good governance, but it does make it a public and visible issue.
 You know what you are investing in, and what it costs at any given time.
 You always have the flexibility to buy or sell your investment.

 Private markets, by contrast, are mostly opaque.
 Private equity investments are sometimes shrouded by unknown risks, long capital lock-in periods and infrequent (and subjective) pricing.
 Choice is limited and opportunities are not always available for purchase.
 Problems cannot always be disposed of.